Frank Price: Early life

-Frank Price was born to William F. Price and Winnifred A. (Moran) Price on May 17, 1930, in Decatur, Illinois.
+William Francis Price Jr. was born to William Francis Price and Winnifred A. (Moran) Price on May 17, 1930, in Decatur, Illinois.
 During the Great Depression, his father moved continually in search of work; prior to college Price lived in eight cities around the country.
-He attended three years of high school in Flint, Michigan, and spent five years in Glendale, California, where his mother worked as a waitress in the cafeteria of Warner Brothers, exposing the young Price to a film studio and actors.
-He still has photographs of Errol Flynn, Humphrey Bogart, Olivia de Havilland and James Cagney inscribed "To Frankie".
+He attended three years of high school in Flint, Michigan, and spent five years in Glendale, California, where his mother worked as a waitress in the cafeteria of Warner Bros., exposing the young Price to a film studio and actors.
+At the time of his death he still had photographs of Errol Flynn, Humphrey Bogart, Olivia de Havilland and James Cagney inscribed "To Frankie".

-Price served about one year in the U. S. Navy from 1948 to 1949, then attended three years of college at Michigan State University from 1949 to 1951 before transferring to Columbia University on the strength of his writing talent.
+Price served in the United States Navy during 1948 to 1949, then attended three years of college at Michigan State University from 1949 to 1951 before transferring to Columbia University on the strength of his writing talent.
 In New York he dropped out of university to work full-time as a reader in the CBS-TV Story Department.

 Career

 Television (1951–1978)

-Price was story editor and writer for CBS-TV in New York from 1951 to 1953 where he worked on series such as Westinghouse Studio One, Suspense and The Web.
+Price was a story editor and writer for CBS-TV in New York from 1951 to 1953 where he worked on series such as Westinghouse Studio One, Suspense and The Web.
 He moved to Los Angeles where he was story editor at Columbia Pictures from 1953 to 1957, working on shows like Ford Theater, Father Knows Best, Damon Runyon Theater, Playhouse 90 and Circus Boy.
 In 1957, he was story editor of NBC's Emmy Award-winning Matinee Theater.
 In 1958–1959 he worked for Ziv Television Programs including on the western The Rough Riders.

-In 1959, Price joined Universal TV (then Revue Productions) as associate producer and writer where he was mentored by Sid Sheinberg and Lew Wasserman.
+In 1959, Price joined Universal TV (then Revue Productions) as associate producer and writer where he was mentored by Sidney Sheinberg and Lew Wasserman.
 In 1961, he made the transition from artist to studio executive when he was named vice president of Universal TV, and in 1971 senior vice president.
 The same year, he was named president and head of Universal TV and vice president, MCA, Inc. During his time at Universal he is credited with helping to develop new television formats the "made-for-TV movie" and the miniseries.
 He was executive producer of the TV series, The Virginian (1962–70), TV's first 90-minute Western series.
 Price said "The Virginian played a formative role in my life.
 I got on-the-job experience running a high-profile show business enterprise, learning to coordinate business and creative endeavors."
 In 1966, he produced one of the first movies made for television, The Doomsday Flight.
 Other shows he developed or supervised included The Six Million Dollar Man, Battlestar Galactica, The Rockford Files, Kojak and Columbo.